To avoid losing key players in free agency, teams may look to sign them to contract extensions before they get the chance to test the open market.

 The Red Sox traded Betts and southpaw David Price to the Dodgers in a blockbuster trade following the 2019 season, in large part because many expected the former American League MVP to test the market following the 2020 campaign and challenge the recent free agency standards set by Bryce Harper and Manny Machado.
 But Los Angeles¡¯ front office was able to hammer out a massive extension right as the shortened 2020 season was set to begin, adding on to the record one-year, $27 million contract that Betts and the Red Sox agreed to in January 2020 in order to avoid arbitration.

 Making sure Betts stayed a Dodger was a no-brainer decision at the time, and proved even more so once the games got underway.
-Betts placed runner-up in the 2020 NL MVP Award vote, and then helped lead L.A. to a long-awaited World Series championship with a string of plays with his bat, legs and glove during the postseason.
+Betts placed second in the 2020 NL MVP Award vote, then helped lead L.A. to a long-awaited World Series championship.
+Another title followed in 2024, with Betts continuing to perform at a high level.

 Signed in 2019, runs through 2030

-The Halos made sure the game¡¯s consensus best player -- and one off to an historic start to his sure-to-be Hall of Fame career -- remained in Orange County for the foreseeable future.
-This deal added on to the two years and $66.5 million that were still remaining on the contract Trout signed in 2014, thus making his new 12-year, $426.5 million deal the richest in North American professional sports history at the time.
+This deal added on to the two years and $66.5 million still remaining on the contract Trout signed in 2014, giving him a new 12-year, $426.5 million pact -- the richest in North American professional sports history at the time -- and ensuring the superstar outfielder would be staying in Orange County for years to come.
 Trout immediately rewarded the Angels¡¯ faith in 2019 by bashing a career-high 45 home runs and winning his third career league MVP Award.

 Signed in 2023, runs through 2033

 Machado originally joined the Padres on a 10-year, $300 million contract in February 2019, at the time setting a record for the largest free-agent deal in MLB history (though it has since been exceeded by several other deals).
 The contract gave him the ability to opt out at the end of the 2023 season, and Machado told reporters during Spring Training that he planned to exercise his opt-out power to test the open market.
-However, it appears he¡¯ll be staying in a Padres uniform for years to come.
-The extension will begin in 2023, effectively replacing the six years left on his previous deal with a new 11-year contract running through 2033.
+However, he ended up signing an extension that effectively replaced the six years left on his previous deal with a new 11-year contract running through 2033.

 Signed in 2021, runs through 2031